Robin Dudding

 Robin Nelson Dudding (7 December 1935 – 21 April 2008) was a New Zealand literary editor and journalist who founded the influential literary journal Islands (1972–1988).

-He was also editor of the literary journals Landfall (1966–1972) and Mate (1957–1966), and publisher of a number of novels and poetry and essay collections.
-He has been called the “most gifted and significant literary editor” of his generation, having given many New Zealand writers their first prominent outlet.
+He edited the literary journals Mate (1957–1966) and Landfall (1966–1972).
+He also published several novels, poetry, and essay collections.
+His editorial work provided many New Zealand writers with their first published outlets.

 Background

 Dudding was born in Hastings in the Hawke’s Bay, son of Ernest, a baker, and Winifred (née Hinton) a schoolteacher.
 He attended Hastings High School, where he developed an interest in writing and literature.

 Career

 Dudding was a cadet reporter at the Hawke's Bay Herald-Tribune from 1952 until moving to Auckland in the mid-1950s.
 He joined the Auckland Star, after a short time working as a freelance “seagull” labourer on the wharves.
 In 1959 he left the Star to train as a primary school teacher.

 While still a reporter, Dudding fell in with the Auckland literary set, whose gatherings revolved around the Queen’s Ferry pub in the central city.
 In 1957 he took over the co-editorship, and then the full editorship, of the magazine Mate, whose first edition had been edited by the poet Kevin Ireland.
 Contributions to Mate 2 included Barry Crump’s first published story, as well as writing by Maurice Gee, Frank Sargeson and Ireland.
 Mate was produced from Dudding’s home in Torbay on Auckland’s North Shore, and he supported his unpaid literary endeavours and his growing family with full-time work as a reporter, and later teacher.

 In 1966 Dudding moved to Christchurch to take over the editorship of literary journal Landfall from founder Charles Brasch, and to be general editor of the Caxton Press.
 In 1972 he was fired from Caxton and founded his own magazine, Islands, once again supporting literary editing with other work, including freelance editing, teaching and gardening.
 The magazine was swiftly recognised as the “pre-eminent literary periodical of the 1970s”, and was published by Dudding, with occasional pauses, until 1988.
 There were 38 issues in all.

 From the mid-1980s Dudding wrote the Bookmarks column for the New Zealand Listener and was later a subeditor for the magazine.
 In 2003 he was guest editor of the annual online anthology Best New Zealand Poems.